Safeguarding Policy

 Step1

-• Reports from members of the Nossal Institute community: Members of the Nossal Institute community (including staff, students, volunteers, interns, consultants, partner organisations, associates, and Board members) who become aware of child safety concerns and/or incidents in Australia or overseas must immediately report these in the first instance to the Safer Community Program, or if outside the Safer Community Program hours to the Nossal Institute COO.
+• Reports from members of the Nossal Institute community: Members of the Nossal Institute community (including staff, students, volunteers, interns, consultants, partner organisations, associates, and Board members) who become aware of child or at-risk adult safety concerns and/or incidents in Australia or overseas must immediately report these in the first instance to the Safer Community Program, or if outside the Safer Community Program hours to the Nossal Institute COO.
 For urgent concerns on campus, University Security is also available 24 hours.
 The individual must then inform the Nossal Institute COO that a report has been made if they have not already done so.
 If necessary and appropriate, the individual should also consult with non-implicated local partner personnel to identify the safest immediate response in urgent situations outside of Australia.

 Step 2

-Following receipt of child safety reports (from people external or internal to Nossal Institute in Australia or overseas), staff from the Safer Community Program/University Security and (if required) the Nossal Institute COO will consult with the University’s Child Safety Officer to determine next steps.
+Following receipt of child or at-risk adult safety reports (from people external or internal to Nossal Institute in Australia or overseas), staff from the Safer Community Program/University Security and (if required) the Nossal Institute COO will consult with the University’s Child Safety Officer to determine next steps.
 Where required and appropriate, next steps could include:

 • Consulting with in-country partners about country-specific frameworks and systems.